atelier-saulx/based/packages/client/README.md

 This package allows to interact with a Based environment, set and observe data, upload files, track and see analytics, and authenticate users.

-This page provides a quick first look to the main methods this package offers.
+This page provides a quick first look at the main methods this package offers.
 Detailed information about each method is linked in the appropriate paragraph.

 ## Set and remove data